Ayush05-20/CVisionary/README.md

 pip (Python package installer)

-MySQL Database Server: Make sure MySQL is running and you have a user with appropriate permissions (e.g., root with password my$qlayush1 as configured in helpers.py and pipelines.py).
+MySQL Database Server: Make sure MySQL is running and you have a user with appropriate permissions.

 Ollama: Install Ollama and pull the llama3.2 model (or your preferred compatible LLM).